Policy and Procedure Name:

 i.

-If the claim meets the fast response requirements, both the claim and
+If the claim meets the Fast Response requirements, both the claim and

-ICD statuses will be updated to accepted.
+ICD statuses will be updated to “Accepted.”

-remain in accepted/appeal and will be updated to:
+and will be updated to:

-a) Accepted
+a) “Accepted”

 status at the end of the appeal period; or

-b) Hearing
+b) “Hearing”

 status if an appeal is filed.